San Mateo station: History

-The first station serving downtown San Mateo was located between 2nd and 3rd at Railroad.
-On June 15, 1883, a "disastrous fire" destroyed San Mateo's Central block, located across the street from the station.
-Antoine Borel donated a lot in the block burned clear by the fire which become the site of the first public library in San Mateo; that building, named "Library Hall", was later converted to serve as City Hall.
-The depot and Library Hall both sustained damage in the 1906 San Francisco earthquake.
-Library Hall and the old depot were torn down in 1976, and a parking structure was erected on the old site.
-Today, the site holds a 12-screen cinema, and a mural in the courtyard pays homage to Library Hall.
+San Mateo was an inaugural station along the foundational San Francisco and San Jose Railroad, which commenced service on October 18, 1863.
+The first three station buildings were all located on the block bounded by 2nd and 3rd Avenues, Main Street, and Railroad Avenue.
+On June 15, 1883, a "disastrous fire" destroyed San Mateo's Central block, located across the street from the station, but the original 1870s railroad depot itself was saved.
+Antoine Borel donated a lot in the block destroyed by the fire which become the site of the first public library in San Mateo; that building, named "Library Hall", was destroyed in another fire in April 1887, on the day a meeting was held to organize a fire department, and rebuilt.
+It later was converted to serve as City Hall and subsequently other city uses.

-The second station was located one block south of the first, between 3rd and 4th.
+The original depot building was replaced at the same location in 1891.
+That depot and Library Hall both sustained damage in the 1906 San Francisco earthquake.
+In 1925, a third depot building replaced the 1891 structure, again at the same site.
 The San Francisco Municipal Railway 40 San Mateo interurban line terminated at this station.
+Today, this site holds a 12-screen cinema, and a mural in its courtyard pays homage to Library Hall.

-Trains stopping at the second station would block automobile traffic on major downtown streets, since the center boarding platform was between 3rd and 4th.
-It was replaced in 2000, following the completion of an $11 million project to relocate the station.
+In 1975, a fourth station opened one block south of the first three, between 3rd and 4th Avenues.
+Library Hall and the 1925 railroad depot were both subsequently torn down in 1976, and a parking structure was erected on the old site.
+Trains stopping at this station would block automobile traffic on major downtown streets, since the center boarding platform was between 3rd and 4th.
+This station was replaced in 2000, following the completion of an $11 million project to relocate the rail stop.

-The third and current station lies completely north of 1st, and there are no at-grade crossings for automotive traffic in the station platform area.
-A large mural entitled "Mr. Ralston Racing the Train", showing a race between a stagecoach and the train, was painted in 2000 by Nick Motley and "Little" Bobby Duncan under a commission from Eric Pennington on the exterior of an auto body shop at 1st and Railroad, near the south end of the northbound platform; a new mural entitled "Good Life" replaced it in 2016.
-"Good Life" was painted by Brian Barneclo, who also created one of the longest murals in San Francisco near the 4th and King station.
+The fifth and current station is sited completely north of 1st Avenue, so vehicular and pedestrian traffic on nearby streets are no longer blocked by trains stopped at its platforms.
+This incarnation of the San Mateo Station opened in September 2000.
+A large mural entitled "Mr. Ralston Racing the Train", showing a race between a stagecoach and the train, was painted in 2000 by Nick Motley and "Little" Bobby Duncan under a commission from Eric Pennington on the exterior of an auto body shop at 1st and Railroad, near the south end of the northbound platform.
+A new mural replaced it in 2016.
+The replacement, entitled "Good Life", was painted by Brian Barneclo, who also created one of the longest murals in San Francisco near the 4th and King station.